artesa/vue-pdf/docs/guide/slots.md

 ## overlay

-Enable to add overlay content
+Enable to add overlay content.
+This overlay gets placed after all other elements.

 ```vue
 <template>